dx-xp-team/xpZeppelin/README.md

 # xpZeppelin
-Dockerfile to create Zeppelin image for xp team
+Dockerfile to build Zeppelin branch 08-snapshot.
+Then build a docker image based on the compilation.